-During the past several weeks the organization I work for has done a great job giving the microphone to Black leaders while many of us have sat back to listen and learn.
-It’s been eye opening hearing stories of the blatant racism they’ve experienced in their lives.
+During the past several weeks, the organization I work for has done a great job giving the microphone to Black leaders while many of us have sat back to listen and learn.
+It’s been eye-opening hearing stories of the blatant racism they’ve experienced in their lives.

 The fact that people in the workforce today had to go to segregated schools when younger always puts into perspective the recency of the civil rights movement.
-This wasn’t something that happened generations ago.
+Segregation wasn’t something that happened generations ago.
 It happened less than 60 years ago.

 Vote in Local Elections to Address Racism